MicrosoftDocs/architecture-center/docs/example-scenario/iot/smart-places-content.md

   - [Power Apps][Microsoft Power Apps on Azure] is a suite of apps, services, connectors, and a data platform.
 You can use Power Apps to transform manual business operations into digital, automated processes.
   - [Power BI][Power BI] is a collection of software services and apps that display analytics information.
   - [Power Automate][Power Automate] streamlines repetitive tasks and paperless processes.
-  - [Power Virtual Agents][Power Virtual Agents] provides no-code chatbots to meet customer and employee needs at scale.
+  - [Microsoft Copilot Studio (formerly Power Virtual Agents)][Microsoft Copilot Studio (formerly Power Virtual Agents)] provides no-code chatbots to meet customer and employee needs at scale.

 #### Enterprise applications